Mid Taper Fade Curly Hair

 • Waiting too long between trims — the taper loses shape after 3–4 weeks.

 Not sure about height?
-This visual guide to mid taper fade haircuts helps you choose low, mid, or skin finishes without losing curl shape.
+Our visual guide to mid taper fade haircuts helps you choose low, mid, or skin finishes without losing curl shape.

-UK men are leaning toward natural textures with defined parts and retro-inspired looks like the curly mullet.
-The focus is on effortless styles that let curls move freely.
-For a trend with texture up front, the low taper fade with textured fringe is another popular option in 2025.
+UK men are leaning toward natural textures with defined parts and retro-inspired looks like the curly mullet — the focus is on easy styles that let curls move freely.
+For a trend with texture up front, our low taper fade with textured fringe is another popular 2026 option.

-On average, a mid taper fade with curly hair costs £25–45 depending on the barber’s skill and location.
-Premium barbers may charge higher for advanced styling.
+On average, a mid taper fade on curly hair costs £25–45 depending on the barber’s skill and location.
+Premium barbers may charge more for advanced styling.

 FAQs